 Feel the sands of Jimbaran Beach under your feet

 Like Seminyak, Jimbaran Beach is famed for watching the sun dip below the Indian Ocean.
 It’s also one of the better places to swim in the area, featuring calmer waters more suited towards casual paddling than hitting the big waves.

 If you have a few hours to spare, no site near Jimbaran impacts quite like Uluwatu Temple.
-One of Bali’s most important spiritual sites, Uluwatu Temple keeps watch over Bali from a 70-metre-high vantage point above the sea.
+One of Bali’s most important spiritual sites, Uluwatu Temple watches over Bali from a 70-metre-high vantage point above the sea.

 Although there are more interesting temples in Bali, the setting of Uluwatu Temple is hard to beat.
-Time your visit with sundown to take in views at their most arresting.
+Timing your visit with sundown to take in views at their most arresting is a must.